AbdurRahman9594/mlops-predict-customer-feelings/README.md

 For example, the path should be like this: cd /mnt/d/customer_satisfaction

-Now, copy or download all the files and folders from my repository in the Local D > customer_satisfaction.
-Also, for the dataset, you can either download it from the YouTuber's GitHub or directly download it from the Google Drive link present in the data folder.
+Now, copy or download all the files and folders from my repository and paste it in the Local D > customer_satisfaction folder.
+Also, for the dataset, you can either download it from the YouTuber's GitHub or directly download it from my Google Drive link present in the data folder.
 (I can't upload the 50Mb dataset as the maximum dataset can be uploaded up to 25Mb).
 Also, remember that, to use zenml, your Python version should be greater than 3.7 and less than 3.10.
-Therefore, in the below commands, we will run and install everything required for zenml, mlflow and streamlit and also, install and use the python 3.9 version.
+Therefore, in the below commands, we will run and install everything required for zenml, mlflow and streamlit and also, install and use the Python 3.9 version.

 Once you are in the customer_satisfaction directory (cd /mnt/d/customer_satisfaction), run the below Ubuntu commands, one by one.
 ______________________________________________________________________________________________